youvegottabecrazy/shellscripts/README.md

 # shell scripts
 Scripts I use to pimp out my shell. #bash4lyf, dawg.

+## aac2mp3
+- Convert one or more AAC/M4A files to MP3.
+- Not mine.

 ## bigrm

 - Sometimes bash will refuse to rm * if there are too many files in a directory.
 This works around that.